the best things to see in wroclaw

 Whilst Krakow and Warsaw are the better known Polish cities, Wroclaw is arguably the prettiest.
 It is the 4th largest city in Poland and although 70% of the city was destroyed during WW2, it has since been restored to it's former beauty.

-I loved exploring this colourful city, meandering down the cobbled lanes and walking through the impressive and colourful main square.
-The city is steeped in history yet the large student population brings it bang up to date with a healthy number of bars, restaurants and nightclubs.
+If you are looking for what to do in Wroclaw then you've came to the right place!
+We loved exploring this colourful city on foot, meandering down the cobbled lanes and walking through the impressive and vibrant main square.
+The city is steeped in history, yet the large student population brings it bang up to date with a healthy number of bars, restaurants and nightclubs.

 Wroclaw is a very affordable city to visit.
 Food and drink are inexpensive and accommodation is reasonable.
 It is far cheaper than Prague in neighbouring Czech Republic as you can get a pint of beer for as little as €1.50.

 You will not be disappointed in this vibrant, multicoloured city.
-With less tourists than other more well known Polish cities, it enables you to discover it's beauty at your own pace.
+With less tourists than other more well known Polish cities, you can discover the charm of Wroclaw at your own pace.
 For me, it was a wonderful introduction to Poland and I can't wait to go back and see what else the country has to offer.

 Wroclaw is a city which highlights the best of Poland, the food, the architecture and the overall vibe of the city made this the perfect weekend getaway.